-Microsoft Active Accessibility is designed to help accessibility aids, called clients, interact with standard and custom UI elements of other applications and the operating system.
-A Microsoft Active Accessibility client is any program that uses Microsoft Active Accessibility to access, identify, or manipulate the UI elements of an application.
+Microsoft Active Accessibility is designed to help accessibility aids, called clients, interact with standard and custom user interface (UI) elements of other applications and the operating system.
+An Active Accessibility client is any program that uses Active Accessibility to access, identify, or manipulate the UI elements of an application.
 Clients include accessibility aids, automated testing tools, and some computer-based training applications.

 - Provide information about its custom user interface objects and the contents of its client windows.